Jennifer Hale

 Jennifer Hale is a Canadian-American voice actress.
-She is best known for her work in video game franchises such as Baldur's Gate, Mass Effect, Metal Gear Solid, BioShock Infinite, Metroid Prime, Overwatch, and Star Wars: Knights of the Old Republic.
-In 2013, she was recognized by Guinness World Records as the most prolific video game voice actress.
-She is also best known for voicing Sally McKnight (Thorn) the lead vocalist of the rock band The Hex Girls.
+She is best known for her work in video game franchises such as Baldur's Gate, Mass Effect, Metal Gear Solid, BioShock Infinite, Metroid Prime, Halo, Overwatch, and Star Wars: Knights of the Old Republic.
+In 2013, she was recognized by Guinness World Records as the most prolific video game voice actor, which she held until it was broken by Lani Minella in 2024.

-Hale is featured in animation such as The Real Adventures of Jonny Quest, The Powerpuff Girls, Codename: Kids Next Door, The Grim Adventures of Billy & Mandy, Brandy & Mr. Whiskers, Totally Spies!, Avatar: The Last Airbender and its continuation The Legend of Korra, Star Wars: The Clone Wars, and Where on Earth Is Carmen Sandiego?
+Hale is featured in animation such as The Real Adventures of Jonny Quest, The Powerpuff Girls, Codename: Kids Next Door, The Grim Adventures of Billy & Mandy, Brandy & Mr. Whiskers, Totally Spies!, Avatar: The Last Airbender and its continuation The Legend of Korra, Where on Earth Is Carmen Sandiego? and Star Wars: The Clone Wars.
 She also voices Thorn of the Hex Girls in various Scooby-Doo movies and TV episodes, as well as Cinderella and Princess Aurora in various Disney Princess media of the 2000s and 2010s.
+She is also known for voicing Jean Grey in a variety of Marvel media, most recently in X-Men '97.

-For her role as Commander Shepard, Hale was nominated for the "Best Performance by a Human Female" at the 2010 Spike Video Game Awards.
-She has been nominated for Performer in a Leading Role at the 18th British Academy Games Awards in 2022 for her performance as Rivet in Ratchet & Clank: Rift Apart.
+For her role as Commander Shepard, Hale was nominated for "Best Performance by a Human Female" twice at the 2010 and 2012 Spike Video Game Awards, as well as "Outstanding Achievement in Character Performance" at the 16th Annual D.I.C.E.
+Awards.
+In 2022, she has been nominated for "Performer in a Leading Role" at the 18th British Academy Games Awards, as well as "Outstanding Achievement in Character" at the 25th Annual D.I.C.E.
+Awards, for her performance as Rivet in Ratchet & Clank: Rift Apart.